How to Find Your Router’s IP Address—Step by Step

 Find your router’s IP address on a Mac via System Settings

 Mac users can also find their router’s IP address in System Settings.
 Note that the system settings menus changed pretty significantly in the last few versions of macOS, so if you’re on an older version, the process will look different.
-These instructions are for macOS Sonoma 14.1.2:
+These instructions are for macOS Sonoma 14.1.2 but apply to macOS Sequoia 15:

 1. Launch System Settings by clicking the Apple icon in the top left corner of the screen, then clicking on System Settings.